 Once an analysis is completed, several files are stored in a dedicated directory.
-All the analysis are stored under the directory storage/analyses/ inside a subdirectory named with the incremental numerical ID which represents the analysis task inside the database.
+All the analyses are stored under the directory storage/analyses/ inside a subdirectory named after the incremental numerical ID that represents the analysis task in the database.